10 Essential Outdoor Tools for New Homeowners

 • Safety

 I’ve also taken these 10 tools and created a FREE Printable Shopping List at the end of this post.
-Print out and take to your local hardware store (or Amazon) and stock up on these must-have tools!
+Print out and take to your local hardware store.
+Or Amazon since it’s so easy.
+Below I show a BEST seller on Amazon with at least 4 out of 5 reviews our of January 2026.
+Stock up on these must-have tools!

 LAWN CARE ESSENTIALS